 Also of interest is that Fairfield has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.95% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.49% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small borough, Fairfield does not have a public transit system used by locals to get to and from work.

-The per capita income in Fairfield in 2022 was $29,324, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $117,296 for a family of four.
+The per capita income in Fairfield in 2022 was $29,699, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $118,796 for a family of four.
 However, Fairfield contains both very wealthy and poor people as well.

 The people who call Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield residents report their race to be White.
-Important ancestries of people in Fairfield include German, Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Fairfield include German, Irish, English, Italian, and Polish.

 The most common language spoken in Fairfield is English.
 Other important languages spoken here include Italian and Polish.